-- Direct discrimination occurs when someone is treated less favourably than another person because of a protected characteristic - Discrimination by association occurs when there is a direct discrimination against a person because they associate with a person who has a protected characteristic - Discrimination by perception occurs when there is a direct discrimination against a person because they are perceived to have a protected characteristic - Indirect discrimination can occur where a provision, criterion or practice is in place which applies to everyone in the organisation but particularly disadvantages people who share a protected characteristic and that provision, criterion or practice cannot be justified as a proportionate means of achieving a legitimate aim - Harassment is defined as 'unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual' - Victimisation occurs when an employee is treated badly or put to detriment because they have made or supported a complaint or raised grievance under the Equality Act 2010 or have been suspected of doing so.
+- Direct discrimination occurs when someone is treated less favourably than another person because of a protected characteristic - Discrimination by association occurs when there is a direct discrimination against a person because they associate with a person who has a protected characteristic - Discrimination by perception occurs when there is a direct discrimination against a person because they are perceived to have a protected characteristic - Indirect discrimination can occur where a provision, criterion or practice is in place which applies to everyone in the organisation but particularly disadvantages people who share a protected characteristic and that provision, criterion or practice cannot be justified as a proportionate means of achieving a legitimate aim - Harassment is defined as 'unwanted conduct related to a relevant protected characteristic, which has the purpose or effect of violating an individual's dignity or creating an intimidating, hostile, degrading, humiliating or offensive environment for that individual'; we have zero tolerance towards such behaviour - Sexual harassment is any unwanted sexual conduct that has the purpose or effect of violating a person's dignity or creating a hostile environment for them; the law requires the setting to take reasonable steps to prevent sexual harassment of workers in the course of their employment; we have zero tolerance towards such behaviour. - Third party harassment occurs where a person is harassed by someone who does not work for the same employer, such as a visitor or suppler; we have zero tolerance towards such behaviour

+• Victimisation occurs when an employee is treated badly or put to detriment because they have made or supported a complaint or raised grievance under the Equality Act 2010 or have been suspected of doing so.